 Keep your drainage bulbs collapsed to create a mild suction.
 Record the time and amount of drainage over a 24 hour period.
-For your convenience, we have included a chart at the end of these instructions on which to record the drain totals.

-Generally, the drains will be removed when the individual drain output is 20 cc or less in a 24 hour period.
+Generally, the drains will be removed when the individual drain output is 30 cc or less in a 24 hour period.
 Call the clinic at (214) 645-2353 to make an appointment with my nurse (Molly Mazie, RN) to have these removed.